 Another solution is to skip the analog potentiometer technology all together.
 Many newer controllers use optical sensors to read stick movement digitally.
-The diagram below shows one common system.

 In this system, the two shafts are connected to two slotted wheels.
 Each wheel is positioned between two light-emitting diodes (LEDs) and two photocells (the graphic only shows one photocell, LED pair for simplicity's sake).
 When light from each LED shines through one of the slots, it causes the photocell on the other side of the wheel to generate a small amount of current.
 When the wheel rotates slightly, it blocks the light and the photocell doesn't generate current (or it generates less, anyway).

 When the shaft pivots, it spins the wheel, and the moving slots repeatedly break the light beam shining on the photocell.
 This causes the photocell to generate rapid pulses of current.
 Based on the number of pulses that the photocells have generated, the processor knows how far the stick has moved.
 By comparing the patterns coming from both photocells monitoring one wheel, the processor can figure out which way the stick is moving.
 This is the same basic system used in many computer mice.
 (Check out Electronics Circuits Reference Archive for more information.)